Last Updated: September 24th, 2018

 - business website and professional information; and

-- Personal Data contained credit card transactions or other financial/contractual agreements.
+- Personal Data contained in credit card transactions or other financial/contractual agreements.

 MESA may use the Consumer Personal Data described above to:

-- Provide its services (including event and media promotion and management);
+- Provide its services and information about its services (including event and media promotion and management);

 - perform data analytics;